Job Settings

 0 to 7 (0 and 7 both represent Sunday), or *

 The Cron time string must contain entries for each character attribute.
 If you want to set a value using only minutes, you must have asterisk (*) characters for the other four attributes that you are not configuring.
-Once you have finished scheduling your run, you will see the summary of your choice written below and the time of the next run.
+Regardless of the Scheduled run type selected, you can specify the time zone for your jobs or pipelines.
+When specifying its time and day, you should know that:

 -